sergrt/gtestcmake/README.md

 4. Clone googletest and put it to "3rdparty/googletest" folder
 5. Run runme.bat

 As a result, "build" folder will be created, where all solution files will be placed.
+Two folders, one with your "PROJECT_NAME", and one with "PROJECT_NAME_UnitTests" name will be created, with simple main.cpp files.

 ## Known limitations
 Despite "USE_PRECOMPILED_HEADERS" option works, it is necessary to set "Precompiled Header" option for your project to "Create (/Yc)" at first compilation.
 After first compilation complete, set it back to "Use (/Yu)".
 Any suggestions on this are welcome.